GodXuxilie/PromptAttack/README.md

-# PromptAttack
+# PromptAttack_ICLR24

-This is the source code for ICLR'24 submission "LLM can Fool Itself: A Prompt-Based Adversarial Attack".
+This is the source code for the paper "LLM can Fool Itself: A Prompt-Based Adversarial Attack".